pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 Our example service is made up of an API and a database (RDS, CosmosDB, etc.).
 Our Pulumi program for the project defines the resources for the API and the database, and it can also deploy the actual code, as well.

-It's generally a good practice to keep our projects on the smaller side, as this helps reduce the "blast radius" of a deployment (aka the Micro-Stacks model described earlier).
+It's generally a good practice to keep our projects on the smaller side as this helps reduce the effect of a deployment (i.e., the micro-stacks model described earlier).

 As we consider making our approach even more accesible and robust across teams, we bring in the idea of [Component Resources]({{< relref "/docs/intro/concepts/resources/components/" >}}).
 Component Resources group affiliated resources together according the standard practices of the organization.